 Campus visit (sponsored by the Glenwood Center for Scholarship in the Humanities and Marshall University’s Graduate Humanities Program, College of Liberal Arts, and the Department of History):

 More about Dr. Onkey is here.
+Update: Onkey is currently the Music Director for National Public Radio.

 Check out Dr. Onkey’s interview in the PBS documentary, “Women Who Rock,” here.